duduribeiro/blog/_posts/2021-01-29-creating-a-docker-image-with-database-preloaded.markdown

 ## Creating a Makefile to make the process easier

-I like to create a Makefile to make easy the process of making a database dump and create an image.
-This Makefile will contain commands to create the dump the database, create an image ang tag it by date allowing me to have daily dumps on my registry to download.
+I like to create a Makefile to make easier the process of making a database dump and creating an image.
+This Makefile will contain commands to create the dump the database, create an image and tag it by date allowing me to have daily dumps on my registry to download.

 {% highlight Makefile %}
 default: all